This is the latest battle in a decades-long struggle over Fortune 500 corporations that offload their labor costs on taxpayers.

 Another story comes from India.
 Jude had been a successful entrepreneur prior to the apps entering the market.
 He owned a half dozen cars, employed a few other drivers and provided private hire car services for clients in Chennai, a major Indian city.
 When Uber entered the market, it promised it was looking for “partnership” with independent contractors like him.
 Jude thought this seemed promising.
 After all, his business experienced the normal friction of getting the word out to clients, and the apps seemed like an easy way to enhance his client base.

-Little did he know that the apps would actually take away his existing longstanding client base.
-Uber took client data not only from Jude but from larger private hire companies, as well, and far from providing freedom or flexibility, meted out information in small bits as to where and when to pick up passengers.
+Little did he know that the apps would actually take away his longstanding client base.
+Uber took client data not only from Jude but from other private hire companies, as well, and far from providing freedom or flexibility, wrecked the market for small companies by monopolizing the client data.
 Jude and his drivers lost the ability to negotiate fares and other terms of service.
 And he found he couldn’t leave the platform without losing his entire client base.

 So why do the companies need the 80 percent, who only provide a fraction of the labor?
 One way to see it: the 80 percent are being used as a huge on-demand scab labor force.
 So those who are extolling the virtues of their “flexible” gigs should keep firmly in mind that this “flexibility” exists because of the full-time workers who keep the company solvent.